Streamlined instructions for activating imp development kit

 Click on the device code pane and type in the following:

 server.log("Hello from your imp kit");

-If your imp kit is powered up and connected to the Internet, select it from list then click Build & Run All (above the agent code pane).
+If your imp kit is powered up and connected to the Internet, select it from list then click Build and Force Restart (above the agent code pane).
 The imp kit will new restart, and the code editor log should show:

 [Device] Hello from your imp kit

 The imp API provides a series of functions (like server.log(), used above) which can be included in your code to interact with peripherals connected to the imp, either within the imp kit or externally; to apply device settings; to control communication between the agent and its device; to control communication between the agent and external Internet resources; and much more besides.
 The functions made available by the imp API are listed and documented here.